garland3/waterproject/readme.md

 For my raspberry pi controlled garden watering system

-I the raspberry pi hooked up to some relays that control the water flow to the garden.
+I'm using the GPIO pins on the raspberry pi to control some relays and pump which water my garden from a rain collection system.

-The relays control the pump and valves to different parts of the garden.
+The GPIO uses a level shifter (3.3V to 5V) to control the 5v relays.
+The 5V also go to the valves.
+The pump is 120V and is also controlled by a relay.

-I collect rain water in IPC totes and pump it to the garden.
+I collect rain water in IPC totes.

 The goal is to schedule the watering of the garden using something like `cron` and also have a web interface to control the watering system.